semrush/intergalactic/website/docs/components/tooltip/tooltip-code.md

 As previously mentioned, the tooltip is essentially a styled version of [intergalactic/popper](/utils/popper/popper) and functions in the same way.

+Alongside `Tooltip` there are `Hint` and `InformationDropdown` components exported.
+By using correct component, you will enhance end interface accessibility.

+1. Use `Hint` when content in popper is short and not interactive.
+2. Use `Tooltip` when content contains any interactive elements but text length is not long.
+3. Use `InformationDropdown` when content is long or contains a lot of interactive elements.

 ::: sandbox

 <script lang="tsx">